In the guide below, we provide a summary/breakdown of energy in China.

 [And following hydro is Gas at 219GW, Nuclear at 145GW, Bioenergy at 49GW, and Oil at 0GW]

-Already today, some 15% of China’s wind and solar PV generation is being curtailed because it cannot be accommodated by the existing power system … a major investment in new power transmission lines [could ease these problems]
+[Today …] some 15% of China’s wind and solar PV generation is being curtailed because it cannot be accommodated by the existing power system

 China’s Recent Energy Trends

-Energy Production & Consumption
+Energy Production & Electricity Consumption

 iea.org has several graphs that show that (paraphrased) both energy production and final electricity consumption have consistently been increasing in China from 1990 up until 2018.